weewx/weewx/docs_src/utilities/weectl-station.md

 # weectl station

 Use the `weectl` subcommand `station` to manage the user data for a station, including its configuration file.

 Specify `--help` to see the actions and options.

-See the section [_Options used by `weectl station`_](#options) below for details of the various options.
+See the section [_Options_](#options) below for details of the various options.

-## Create a new user data area
+## Create a new station data directory

     weectl station create
         [--driver=DRIVER]
         [--location=LOCATION]
         [--altitude=ALTITUDE,(foot|meter)]
         [--latitude=LATITUDE] [--longitude=LONGITUDE]
-        [--register=(y,n) [--station-url=STATION_URL]]
+        [--register=(y,n) [--station-url=URL]]
         [--units=(us|metricwx|metric)]
-        [--skin-root=SKIN_ROOT]
+        [--skin-root=DIRECTORY]
-        [--sqlite-root=SQLITE_ROOT]
+        [--sqlite-root=DIRECTORY]
-        [--html-root=HTML_ROOT]
+        [--html-root=DIRECTORY]
-        [--user-root=USER_ROOT]
+        [--user-root=DIRECTORY]
-        [--docs-root=DOCS_ROOT]
+        [--docs-root=DIRECTORY]
-        [--examples-root=EXAMPLES_ROOT]
+        [--examples-root=DIRECTORY]
         [--no-prompt]
-        [--config=CONFIG-PATH]
+        [--config=FILENAME]
-        [--dist-config=DIST-CONFIG-PATH]
+        [--dist-config=FILENAME]
         [--dry-run]

-This action will create a new area for user data.
-After the command completes, the area will include
+The `create` action will create a directory and populate it with station data.

-- A configuration file, `weewx.conf`;
+After the command completes, the directory will contain:

-- Documentation;
+- a configuration file called `weewx.conf`
-- Examples;
+- documentation
-- Utility files; and
+- examples
-- Skins.
+- utility files

-`weectl station create` is typically used when installing using pip, or when you want to create multiple stations.
+- skins

-### Create user data with prompting
+This action is typically used to create the initial station configuration when installing WeeWX for the first time.
+It can also be used to create configurations for multiple stations.

-If invoked without any options, `weectl station create` will prompt you for various settings, such as the type of hardware you are using, the station altitude and location, etc. This is what most users will want.
+If invoked without any options, `create` will prompt you for various settings, such as the type of hardware you are using, the station altitude and location, etc.

-### Create user data without prompting
+Use the option `--no-prompt` to create a configuration without prompts.
+This will use settings specified as options, and default values for any setting not specified.

-A new user data area can be created without prompting by using option `--no-prompt`.
-This is most useful when creating a station with an automated script.
+This is useful when creating a station with an automated script.
 For example,

     weectl station create --no-prompt --driver=weewx.drivers.vantage \
         --altitude="400,foot" --latitude=45.1 --longitude=-105.9 \
         --location="My Special Station"

 will create a station with the indicated values.
-If a value is not specified, a default will be used.
+Default values will be used for any setting that is not specified.

 ## Reconfigure an existing station